 - A brand new Dark Skies photography exhibition, consisting of shortlisted entries in this year’s photography competition – including our winner, Callanish and the Cosmos by Scott Davidson, pictured above.

 - Cosmos Planetarium – returning for a second year, the popular portable planetarium will present a new programme at An Lanntair and across Lewis.

 - Dark Skies film programme bringing together four science fiction films – Solaris, Contact, Interstellar and Ad Astra – that explore human connections across the cosmos.

-- Stargazing events across the island presented by Highland Astronomy Tours and Steven Gray from Cosmos Planetarium.
+- Stargazing events across the island presented by Highland Astronomy and Steven Gray from Cosmos Planetarium.

-- To close the festival, a revival of this year’s popular restaging of Jeff Wayne’s War of the Worlds by Lewis musicians.
+- To close the festival, a revival of Neosa’s hugely popular production of Jeff Wayne’s War of the Worlds.

-The first tickets for the festival are now on sale, including special ‘early bird’ day tickets for A Day of Creativity and Curiosity.
-Tickets for all events will go on sale on Monday 4 November.
-All can be booked via An Lanntair‘s box office on 01851 708480, as well as online.
+Tickets for all events can be booked via An Lanntair‘s box office on 01851 708480, as well as online.